Izatha caustopa

 Izatha caustopa is a lichen tuft moth in the family Oecophoridae.
 It is endemic to New Zealand, where it is known very locally, and very infrequently, from the southern half of the North Island: two specimens collected in 2016 were the first seen for 30 years.
 It is classified as "Data Deficient" by the Department of Conservation.

 Taxonomy

 This species was described by Edward Meyrick in 1892 using a female specimen collected by George Hudson in Wellington and named Semiocosma caustopa.
 Hudson discussed and illustrated the species in his 1928 book The Butterflies and Moths of New Zealand.
-The genus Semiocosma was subsequently synonymised with Izatha by Meyrick.
-The holotype specimen is held at the Natural History Museum, London.
+The genus Semiocosma was subsequently synonymised with Izatha by Meyrick resulting in this species being known as Izatha caustopa.
+The female holotype specimen is held at the Natural History Museum, London.

 Description

 Meyrick originally described the species as follows:

 I. caustopa has a rather large wingspan for the genus: 24–26 mm for males and 29–31.5 mm for females.

 Distribution

 This species is endemic to New Zealand.
 Although only known very locally this species has been found in the Taupo, Hawkes Bay, and Wellington areas.
 Hudson noted this species was found in a few patches of tree fuchsia at Gollans Valley and Wilton's Bush, Wellington; he collected his last specimen in 1942.
 A single specimen was collected in Ohakune in 1921, and two more at Puketitiri (near Napier), in 1964 and 1985.
 I. caustopa had not been seen for 30 years when two specimens was discovered in 2016 at Bushy Park near Whanganui.